hobbiathan/TeaSubscription/README.md

 ```

 ### DELETE /api/v1/subscriptions
 The 'DELETE /api/v1/subscriptions' endpoint is used to delete a specific subscription of a given account.
 There are most-definitely significantly more secure ways I could've approached this endpoint (much more, the entire creation of this application), but it was outside of the scope required for technical project completion.
-The endpoint requires a request body who's structure is that of the following
+The endpoint requires a request body who's structure is that of the following:

 ```json
 {